datenstrom/yellow-community-discussions/readme.md

 ## How to work with us

 We focus on people.
 Not on technical details and lots of features.
 There are many ways to become active in the Datenstrom community.
 Imagine what the user wants to do and what would make their life easier.
-Then look at files, folders and the API for developers.
+Get familiar with files, folders and the API for developers.
 [See tips for working together](https://github.com/datenstrom/community/discussions/760).

 ## Acknowledgements